moneroexamples/show-mixins-for-tx/README.md

 Mixins represent one of the main advantages of [Monero](https://getmonero.org/) over other cryptocurrencies.
-[http://moneroblocks.eu/](http://moneroblocks.eu/) shows the mixins used for each transaction, but it lacks the ability to identify the real ones based on the address and viewkey.
+[http://moneroblocks.eu/](http://moneroblocks.eu/) shows the mixins used for each transaction, but it lacks the ability to identify the real mixin based on the address and viewkey provided, and also it provides very limited information about the mixins.

-In this example, this limitation is address.
+In this example, those limitations are address.
 Specifically, a C++ program called `showmixins` is developed.
 The program prints out all mixins used in a given transaction.
 In addition, if monero address and privet view key are provided, the true mixins will be identified.